 The Small Business Relief Grant is designed to provide relief to Ohio businesses that have been negatively affected by COVID-19.

 Governor Mike DeWine has designated up to $125 million of funding received by the State of Ohio from the federal CARES Act to provide $10,000 grants to small businesses to help them through the current crisis.
-The program, which will begin accepting applications November 2, 2020, will be administered by the Ohio Development Services Agency.
+The program, which will begin accepting applications November 2, 2020, will be administered by the Ohio Department of Development.

 Q: What is the best browser to use when accessing the application?